 How to apply

 To obtain a licence, you need to submit an online application to the Home Office.
 This application process consists of two aspects.
-The first is an online application through the Home Office website and this is followed by a paper submission to the Home Office by post.
+The first is an online application through the Home Office website and this is followed by an electronic submission of supporting documents to the Home Office.

-The application is relatively straight forward and you are able to save it in draft if need be.
-The Home Office website contains a detailed 10 step process about what you need to do in order to apply online.
+The online application form is relatively straight forward and you are able to save it in draft if need be.
+The Home Office website contains a process about what you need to do in order to apply online.

-Once the application has been submitted online and the relevant fee has been paid, the application has to be followed up with a postal application which contains proof that the online application has been submitted, proof of payment and all the necessary supporting documentation.
+Once the application has been submitted online and the relevant fee has been paid, the application has to be followed up with an electronic submission which contains proof that the online application has been submitted, proof of payment and all the necessary supporting documentation.

 Which licence to apply for

-When you are applying for a sponsor licence you will be asked to choose whether to apply for a Tier 2 (General) licence or a Tier 2 (Intra Company Transfer) licence.
+When you are applying for a sponsor licence you will be asked to choose whether to apply for a Skilled Worker licence or an Intra Company licence.

-A Tier 2 (General) licence is for bringing staff to Scotland with a view to them remaining here permanently and bringing new staff into the organisation.
+A Skilled Worker licence is for bringing staff to Scotland with a view to them remaining here permanently and bringing new staff into the organisation.

-A Tier 2 (Intra Company Transfer) licence is for businesses with connected companies outside the UK, e.g. part of the same group of companies or joint venture companies.
+An Intra Company licence is for businesses with connected companies outside the UK, e.g. part of the same group of companies or joint venture companies.
 This licence allows the Scottish business to transfer employees from a connected company to Scotland.
-It does not lead to the staff remaining in Scotland permanently and it does not allow you to recruit workers who do not already work for a connected company.
+It does not usually lead to the staff remaining in Scotland permanently and it does not allow you to recruit workers who do not already work for a connected company, subject certain exceptions.

 If you qualify for both licences you may wish to consider applying for both at the same time.
 There is no additional cost for this and it should only require a small amount of additional supporting documents.
 If you apply for both licences then you will have them both available in the future should you need them.